-- -traffic survey carried out on behalf of Veolia has not taken into consideration that traffic goes both ways north and south and doesn't simply enter the Veolia plant from the north/A4 - -queried whether impacts on road network to the south have been properly considered, particularly Rectory Road and Padworth Lane - -It is considered that since 2008, the use of the site has incrementally expanded, with each proposal cumulatively increasing harm. - the development has not adequately assessed the effect of the development on highway safety, and should include a cumulative assessment of other planning permissions.
+- -Traffic survey carried out on behalf of Veolia has not taken into consideration that traffic goes both ways north and south and doesn't simply enter the Veolia plant from the north/A4 - -Queried whether impacts on road network to the south have been properly considered, particularly Rectory Road and Padworth Lane - -It is considered that since 2008, the use of the site has incrementally expanded, with each proposal cumulatively increasing harm. - -The development has not adequately assessed the effect of the development on highway safety, and should include a cumulative assessment of other planning permissions. - -The site was opened at a time when traffic flows nationally were reduced following the financial crisis of 2008/9 and traffic volumes have increased in recent years in line with national trends.